-No dividend was paid in the first nine months of 2003.
-Our future dividend policy will be determined on a quarter-by-quarter basis and will depend on earnings, financial condition, capital requirements and other factors.
+No dividend on our common stock was paid during 2003 or during the first quarter of 2004.
+Our future dividend policy will be determined on a quarter-byquarter basis and will depend on earnings, financial condition, capital requirements and other factors.
 It will also be subject to the restrictions under the amended revolving credit facilities with syndicates of banks, which limit our ability to declare or pay dividends.
-Under these facilities, our future earnings performance will determine the permitted levels of dividend payments (currently the permitted level of dividend payments and share buybacks is \$25 million annually) and all limitations on dividend payments expire when earnings before interest, taxes, depreciation and amortization (EBITDA), as defined in the credit facilities, exceed \$1.3 billion for four consecutive quarters.
+Under these facilities, we may pay dividends on our common stock and preferred stock and buy back shares of common stock in an aggregate amount of up to \$95 million annually.
+Of this amount, up to \$45 million may be used for dividend payments on our convertible preferred stock and \$50 million may be used for repurchases of common stock and dividend payments on our common stock or preferred stock.
+Any unused portion of the permitted amount of \$50 million may be rolled over into successive years, provided that all such payments in any calendar year may not exceed \$125 million in the aggregate.